Creating a Food-Secure Nation

-- Nearly 9 million adults 50 and older face the risk of hunger.
+- More than 10 million adults 50 and older face the risk of hunger.

 - From 2007 to 2009, food insecurity rose 63 percent for 40- to 49-year-olds, 37 percent for those 50-59, and 26 percent for those 60 and older.